supersabbath/gendir/README.md

 example:
 ```
-./gendir output_file.txt inputfile.txt anotherinput.html anytextfile
+user$ ./gendir output_file.txt inputfile.txt anotherinput.html anytextfile
 ```

 You can also use it to joint words from the stdinput: i.e.:
 ```
-bash gendir.sh  outputfile
+user$ bash gendir.sh  outputfile

- type one text it
+ type some text it
- more text to at
+ more text to add
 ```
- result in out.txt:
+And the result in out.txt:
 ```
-at
+add
 it
 more
-one
+some
 text
 to
 type